Why We’re the Best

 About Charleston Ghosts

 Charleston is one of the oldest cities in America.
-For all of the city’s palm tree-lined beauty and gorgeous pastel architecture, its pristine appearance cannot hide the paranormal activity that creeps in Charleston’s shadows.
+For all of the city’s palm tree-lined beauty and gorgeous pastel architecture, its pristine appearance cannot hide the paranormal activity that lurks in Charleston’s shadows.

 Charleston has plenty for the eager tourist to do, get to know the second home of Jazz at the Charleston Music Hall, or stroll the pastel streets or waterfront district.
-But know that anywhere in the historic core of Charleston’s peninsular you will not be more than a jazz trumpet blast from the site of a haunting.
+But know that anywhere in the historic core of Charleston’s peninsular, you will not be more than a jazz trumpet blast from the site of a haunting.
 Charleston is considered one of the most haunted places in the Lowcountry, the South, America, and perhaps the entire world.

 Discover why Charleston is one of the world’s most haunted cities.
 Book today.